rendybjunior/rendyistyping/_posts/2019-07-14-event-sourcing-dimensional-modeling.md

 ### So...
 How close?
 Assuming I'm building a dimensional model data from event sourcing data, from the example above, there are several things that I can conclude:
 * They both care about events, hence storing all events will make dimensional modeling a lot easier, as opposed to using change data capture or guessing state changes from the latest state in database.
 * I might need to join data from several events in order to get dimensional model I want.
 In the example above, Pay Success Event is the definiton of sales, but it does not care about book detail.
-So I have to join Pay Success Event and Order Event in order to get Fact Sales table
+So I have to join `Pay Success Event` and `Order Event` in order to get Fact Sales table
-* Not covered in the example above, but building a dimension table will need some events as well, such as Add Book Inventory Event.
+* Not covered in the example above, but building a dimension table will need some events as well, such as `Add Book Event`.

 Yet, this is hypothetical case only, the devils are in the details.
 Let me know if you see the conclusion otherwise, or you see my understanding of the concept is not accurate.